 National Endowment for the Arts Announces More Than

-Washington, D.C. -- In its second major grant announcement of fiscal year 2008, the National Endowment for the Arts today announced that it will award $77.4 million to fund 1,014 grants.
-The Arts Endowment will distribute $77,452,700 in this round of FY 2008 funding to nonprofit national, regional, state, and local organizations across the country in the categories of Access to Artistic Excellence, Arts on Radio and Television, Learning in the Arts for Children and Youth, Partnership Agreements (State and Regional), and American Masterpieces: Three Centuries of Artistic Genius.
+Washington, D.C. -- In its second major grant announcement of fiscal year 2008, the National Endowment for the Arts (NEA) announced today that it will award $77.4 million to fund 1,014 grants.
+The Arts Endowment will distribute $77,452,700 in this round of FY 2008 funding to nonprofit national, regional, state, and local organizations across the country, funding grants in the categories of Access to Artistic Excellence, Arts on Radio and Television, Learning in the Arts for Children and Youth, Partnership Agreements (State and Regional), and American Masterpieces: Three Centuries of Artistic Genius.

-Access to Artistic Excellence grants support the creation and presentation of work in the disciplines of dance, design, folk and traditional arts, literature, media arts, museums, music, musical theater, presenting, theater, and visual arts.
-Grants to Local Arts Agencies will support service-to-the-field projects that assist artists and arts organizations to improve managerial and strategic resources.
-Projects funded through Access to Artistic Excellence grants include commissions, residencies, workshops, performances, exhibitions, publications, festivals, and professional development programs.
-The NEA will fund 620 grants in this category out of 1,040 eligible applications, for a total federal investment of $12,510,250.
+Access to Artistic Excellence grants support the creation and presentation of work in the disciplines of dance, design, folk and traditional arts, literature, media arts, museums, music, musical theater, opera, presenting, theater, and visual arts.
+Through this category, the NEA will fund 593 projects out of a total of 1,002 eligible applications for a federal investment of $14,029,500.

 Examples of projects supported by Access to Artistic Excellence grants include:

-Arts on Radio and Television grants support the development, production, and national distribution of radio and television arts programs that are intended for national broadcast.
-The NEA will fund 66 grants in this category out of 156 eligible applications, for a total federal investment of $3,700,000.
+Arts on Radio and Television grants support the development, production, and national distribution of radio and television arts programs.
+The NEA will fund 52 grants in this category for a total federal investment of $3,700,000.

 Examples of projects supported by Arts on Radio and Television grants include:

-Learning in the Arts for Children and Youth grants support projects that help children and youth acquire knowledge and understanding of and skills in the arts.
+Learning in the Arts for Children and Youth grants advance arts education for children and youth in school-based or community-based settings.
 Projects must provide participatory learning and engage students with skilled artists, teachers, and excellent art.
 Funded projects also must apply national or state arts education standards.
-The NEA will fund 171 projects in this category out of 553 eligible applications, for a total federal investment of $5,291,000.
+The NEA will fund 216 projects in this category out of 500 eligible applications, for a federal investment of $6,790,000.

 Examples of projects supported by Learning in the Arts for Children and Youth grants include:

 American Masterpieces: Three Centuries of Artistic Genius is a major NEA initiative to acquaint Americans with the best of their cultural and artistic legacy.
 Through American Masterpieces, the National Endowment for the Arts sponsors performances, exhibitions, tours, and educational programs across different art forms that reach large and small communities in all 50 states.
-American Masterpieces grants in this round will support 29 projects in the categories of museums, choral music, and musical theater and a cooperative agreement with the New England Foundation for the Arts to administer American Masterpieces: Dance for a total federal investment of $3,620,000.
-Grants for the Big Read, which is the literature component of American Masterpieces, will be announced on June 25.
+American Masterpieces grants in this round will support 89 projects in the categories of chamber music, presenting, and visual arts touring for a federal investment of $2,760,000.

-Examples of projects supported by American Masterpieces grants include:
+Examples of projects supported by American Masterpieces include:

 Grants listings noted in this announcement: